m-odeh/BCGaZnlFWs1gfRav/README.md

-# Background:
+# Background

-We are a small startup focusing mainly on providing machine learning solutions in the European banking market.
-We work on a variety of problems including fraud detection, sentiment classification and customer intention prediction and classification.
-We are interested in developing a robust machine learning system that leverages information coming from call center data.
-Ultimately, we are looking for ways to improve the success rate for calls made to customers for any product that our clients offer.
-Towards this goal we are working on designing an ever evolving machine learning product that offers high success outcomes while offering interpretability for our clients to make informed decisions.
+As a burgeoning startup specializing in machine learning solutions within the European banking market, our focus spans diverse challenges—from fraud detection and sentiment classification to predicting and understanding customer intentions.
+A central aspect of our mission is developing a robust machine learning system that harnesses insights derived from call center data.
+Our overarching goal is to significantly enhance the success rate of calls made to customers for various client offerings.
+In pursuit of this objective, we're actively engaged in designing an ever-evolving machine learning product that not only delivers high success outcomes but also ensures interpretability, empowering our clients to make well-informed decisions.

-# Data Description:
+# Data Description

-The data comes from direct marketing efforts of a European banking institution.
-The marketing campaign involves making a phone call to a customer, often multiple times to ensure a product subscription, in this case a term deposit.
-Term deposits are usually short-term deposits with maturities ranging from one month to a few years.
-The customer must understand when buying a term deposit that they can withdraw their funds only after the term ends.
-All customer information that might reveal personal information is removed due to privacy concerns.
+Our dataset originates from the direct marketing efforts of a European banking institution.
+The marketing campaign involves making phone calls to customers, often multiple times, to secure product subscriptions, particularly term deposits.
+Term deposits, characterized by short-term maturities ranging from one month to a few years, necessitate customers to comprehend that funds can only be withdrawn after the term concludes.
+For privacy concerns, all customer information revealing personal details has been meticulously removed.

--age : age of customer (numeric)
+- **age:** Age of the customer (numeric)
--job : type of job (categorical)
+- **job:** Type of job (categorical)
--marital : marital status (categorical)
+- **marital:** Marital status (categorical)
--education (categorical)
+- **education:** Education level (categorical)
--default: has credit in default? (binary)
+- **default:** Has credit in default? (binary)
--balance: average yearly balance, in euros (numeric)
+- **balance:** Average yearly balance, in euros (numeric)
--housing: has a housing loan? (binary)
+- **housing:** Has a housing loan? (binary)
--loan: has personal loan? (binary)
+- **loan:** Has a personal loan? (binary)
--contact: contact communication type (categorical)
+- **contact:** Contact communication type (categorical)
--day: last contact day of the month (numeric)
+- **day:** Last contact day of the month (numeric)
--month: last contact month of year (categorical)
+- **month:** Last contact month of the year (categorical)
--duration: last contact duration, in seconds (numeric)
+- **duration:** Last contact duration, in seconds (numeric)
--campaign: number of contacts performed during this campaign and for this client (numeric, includes last contact) -Output (desired target):
+- **campaign:** Number of contacts performed during this campaign and for this client (numeric, includes the last contact)

+**Output (desired target):**
--y - has the client subscribed to a term deposit? (binary)
+- **y:** Has the client subscribed to a term deposit? (binary)

 # Methodology

--Conducte exploratory data analysis, balanced out the data by using SMOTE technique and filled in missing values using the mode imputation method.
+- Conducted exploratory data analysis, balanced out the data using the SMOTE technique, and filled in missing values using the mode imputation method.
--Implemente various machine learning models (Support Victor Machine, Random Forest, KNN, XGBoost) -Apply Grid-Search, with
+- Implemented various machine learning models (Support Vector Machine, Random Forest, KNN, XGBoost).
+- Applied Grid-Search for hyperparameter tuning.

 # Summary

-XGBoost delivered outstanding performance with  96% accuracy, 0.96 f1-score
+XGBoost demonstrated exceptional performance with 96% accuracy and a 0.96 F1-score.